 A common form of income is that from foreign exchange trading, also known as “Forex”

-Foreign exchange income is also taxed at the rate of 10%.
-Only the positive difference between the selling price and the purchase price is subject to taxation.
 If the purchase price cannot be proven with documents, it is set at zero value and taxed on the total amount received from the sale.

 The Forex loss may be deducted from the Forex profit as well as the profit from trading in financial instruments (shares, bonds, etc. and vice versa, the loss from trading in financial instruments may be deducted from Forex trading).